ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

 ::

- data Strict a :: TYPE 'UnliftedRep where
+ data Strict a :: TYPE (BoxedRep Unlifted) where
    Force :: !a -> Strict a

 that deprives itself and its argument of ⊥.